3 Captivating Nonfiction Recommendations to Add to Your TBR

 Get it here: Amazon | Libro.fm

-Through the stories of her patients, Green outlines the eligibility for and the process of MAiD.
-From the title, one might assume this book is a disheartening read about death, suffering and grief.
-While some of those themes are present, the focal points are the hope, choice, and control MAiD can bring to people facing terminal illnesses.
+From the title, one might assume This Is Assisted Dying is a melancholic read about death, suffering, and grief.
+While those themes are present, the focal points are the hope, choice, and control MAiD can bring to people facing terminal illnesses.
+Ethics, law, and family relationships and dynamics are also explored through the final goodbyes and events of Dr. Green’s patients.

 The spectre of death hangs over us like an elephant in the room.
-Whether it be ailing loved ones or aging parents it is always challenging to face our own mortality.
+Whether it be ailing loved ones or aging parents it is always challenging to face our mortality.
 The stories of her patients provide an opening to broach these difficult conversations.
 This Is Assisted Dying is an engaging book that will stay with readers long after they’ve turned the last page.

-When I’m asked for nonfiction recommendations the above are usually the first three I suggest.
+When I'm asked for nonfiction recommendations, the above are usually the first three I suggest.
 These books explore challenging topics that deserve to be spoken about more often and more widely.
-Each of these authors discusses complex themes and issues with considered nuance that leaves readers pondering and reflecting long after they’ve finished reading the book.
-If you’re looking for some new nonfiction titles, give these a try.
-If you’ve already read these and know of others I might enjoy, share the titles with me below.
+Each of these authors discusses complex themes and issues with considered nuance that leaves readers pondering and reflecting long after they've finished reading the book.
+If you're looking for some new nonfiction titles, give these a try.
+If you've already read these and know of others I might enjoy, share the titles with me below.